sorah-rbpkg/dockerfiles/README.md

 - `src:rubygems-integration`, `src:ruby2.*`, `src:ruby3.*` (specified individually) has pin-priority of 600.
 - `src:ruby-defaults` has pin-priority of 999 with the latest version installed on build.

+### CI

+The images is built using GitHub Actions.
+Some older distros/series have been stopped building: `bionic` and earlier, `bullseye` and earlier, and Ruby 2.7 and earlier.